LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Path**: `Samples~/RPG`

 - **Sampler**
-  - **Description**: Includes a sampler ScriptableObject that has nearly every serialized property type that is supported by Scriptable Sheets.
+  - **Description**: Includes a sampler ScriptableObject and Component that have nearly every serialized property type that is supported by Scriptable Sheets.
   - **Path**: `Samples~/Sampler`

+- **Sub Assets**
+  - **Description**: Provides sample ScriptableObjects with Sub Assets to show how Sub Assets interact with Scriptable Sheets.
+  - **Path**: `Samples~/SubAssets`